Our review of HRD diamond certification.

 Diamonds are analyzed by several expert gemologists using state-of-the-art laboratory equipment.
 Many gemologists must agree on the collective quality of a diamond before a grading consensus is reached.
 To ensure adherence to stringent standards, senior gemologists randomly monitor grading results for accuracy and consistency.

-Diamonds will be weighed on very precise scales ( up to 1 ten thousandth of a carat ! ).
+Diamonds will be weighed on very precise scales ( up to 1 ten thousandths of a carat ! ).
 The diamond will be measured by state of the art measuring scanning machines in order to ensure maximum accuracy.

 The Color of a Diamond is graded on a color scale from Exceptional White to Tinted White.
 Each nomenclature on the color scale has a corresponding 'letter' color, ranging from D to Z.